ethereumjs/ethereumjs-monorepo/packages/vm/README.md

 main()
 ```

-Note that there is an additional API method `VM.runBlock()` which allows to run the whole block and execute all included transactions along.
+Additionally to the `VM.runTx()` method there is an API method `VM.runBlock()` which allows to run the whole block and execute all included transactions along.

+Note: with the switch from v7 to v8 the old direct `new VM()` constructor usage has been fully deprecated and a `VM` can now solely be instantiated with the async static `VM.create()` constructor.
+This also goes for the underlying `EVM` if you use a custom `EVM`.

 ### Building a Block